Arizona Restaurant Week 2026: Best Scottsdale Deals

 Others?
 They’re essentially offering a soup, basic chicken entrée, and a cheap dessert.
 The “deal” is really just getting a free dessert you wouldn’t have ordered anyway.

-Here are the $33 options that actually deliver:
+Here is the $33 options that actually deliver:

 Citizen Public House – Gastropub Classics Done Right